chrisbanes/snapper/docs/index.md

 ![](assets/header.png)

+## Deprecated

+Snapper is now deprecated, due to it's functionality being replaced by [`SnapFlingBehavior`](https://developer.android.com/reference/kotlin/androidx/compose/foundation/gestures/snapping/SnapFlingBehavior) in Jetpack Compose 1.3.0.

+The `SnapFlingBehavior` API is very similar to Snapper, so migration should be very easy.
+I haven't provided an automatic migration path, as I feel that it's important to learn the new API by performing the migration yourself.

+## Library

 Snapper is a library which brings snapping to the Compose scrolling layouts (currently LazyColumn and LazyRow):

 === "Sample app"